FriendsOfSymfony/FOSCKEditorBundle/Resources/doc/usage.md

 $builder->add('field', 'ckeditor', array('jquery' => true));
 ```

+We recommend to use JQuery adapter if your app relies on JQuery.
+It allows to wrap CKEditor code in `$(document).ready()`

 Additionally, by default, the JQuery adapter used is the [one](/Resources/public/adapters/jquery.js) shipped with the
 bundle.
 If you want to use your own, you can configure it globally: